microsoftgraph/microsoft-graph-docs/api-reference/beta/api/participant-invite.md

 }
 ```

-### Invite Participants in Existing P2P meeting
+## Example - Invite participants to a new multiparty call, replacing an existing peer-to-peer call

-This example shows a complete E2E flow for [Invite Participants](../api/participant-invite.md) in an existing P2P meeting.
+This example shows a complete end-to-end flow for creating a meeting and inviting a participant to join.

-##### Answer Incoming VOIP call with service hosted media
+##### Step 1 - Answer incoming peer-to-peer call with service hosted media

 ##### Notification - Incoming